Khushal-dak/netflix-data-analysis-dashboard/README.md

 ### 📈 Historical Growth

-Netflix content production expanded rapidly during the 2010s, with the highest yearly title count occurring around **2018** in the analyzed data.
+Netflix content production expanded rapidly during the 2010s, with the highest yearly title count occurring around **2018** in the analyzed dataset.

 ### 📊 Content Concentration

-The Top 10 content-producing countries account for a substantial portion of the overall content, highlighting geographic concentration in Netflix's content library.
+The Top 10 content-producing countries account for a substantial portion of the overall content, highlighting geographic concentration within the Netflix content library.

 ---